mkner/basic-pid/docs/examples.rst

 .. code-block:: python

   ref_sig = 1.5 # tracking reference signal
-  output_sig = 0.5 # output signal or measurment value from the process or device
+  output_sig = 0.5 # output signal or measurement value from the process or device

   for i in range(15):
     delay(500)